 From the ground up, the InOrbit platform is designed to let users orchestrate and monitor their robots.
 The data platform is built to report, control as needed and manage a robot fleet to facilitate autonomy.

 At InOrbit, most of our time is spent thinking about robots and how to make them perform better.
 But part of that vision includes robots and humans working together – without the human factor, robots are just a collection of metal and plastic parts.
 Here is another in a series of posts highlighting some of the outstanding humans on the InOrbit team, also known as InOrbiters.
-The posts aim to share details on some of the newest members of the team, what drove them to work here, and what they find most interesting about robotics and the development of the InOrbit platform.
+The posts aim to share details on some members of the team, what drove them to work here, and what they find most interesting about robotics and the development of the InOrbit platform.

 Today we sat down with our User Experience Designer, Ryu Sakai.
 He lives in Chandler, Arizona, and has been with InOrbit for about a year and a half.

 Individual instruments in the hands of a professional musician can sound wonderful, but when many different instruments come together in an orchestra or band the result can be awe-inspiring and magical.

 We think the same thing can be said about robots and robot operations (RobOps).
 Individually, a single robot can perform some pretty amazing tasks to help human co-workers with their jobs.
 But when you add several robots and then add different types of robots to the system performing different tasks, the end result can be an amazing workflow that exponentially scales efficiency for a company.

 Next week will mark the unofficial start of the holiday season for many online shoppers, whether this means you’ll be skipping out after Thanksgiving dinner to look for deals, hopping on your laptop on Black Friday to avoid the long lines at physical stores, or taking advantage of your high-speed connection at the office (for those that still work in offices) on Cyber Monday.